code4acause/code4acause.github.io/README.md

 We aim to participate in multiple hackathons throughout the year.
 We will learn basic **low-code** hackathon skills and discuss potential social hacking projects during our weekly meet.

 ## When and where do we meet
 Meetings will be held weekly on an agreed upon time, mostly virtual.
-However, we will have in-person meetings monthly on Tuesdays.
+However, we will have in-person meetings on the third Tuesday of every month.
 We will either discuss a hackathon skill and learn it together, or discuss a social issue (such as education, health, climate change, inequality, etc) and how to solve it with technologies.

 Please contact Darren Weng <dw1001528@students.westportps.org> or Gabriel Weng <gw1001530@students.westportps.org> to be added to the newsletter distribution and Discord server.